Annual Permit Renewal for Employees

 Payroll installments are calculated using the price of the parking permit at the time of sale (including sales tax) divided by the number of paychecks remaining in the fiscal year.

 Payroll installments are collected on a semi-monthly basis and are non-refundable.

 - Current permit holders who receive renewal instructions

 - Anyone who needs to pay or appeal a citation

-- Community members who need to register or update vehicle information
+- Community members who need to register, update, and link vehicle/license plate information

 Unable to use the purchase site?
 Use the Permit Purchase Agreement Form to make a request.
 Some permits may not be available due to eligibility rules.

 Renewing Your Permit